ApryseSDK/pdftron-react-native/API.md

 ```

 #### storeNewSignature
-bool, optional, defaults to true. iOS only.
+bool, optional, defaults to true.

 Defines whether to store new signatures when using the signing tool.